ozcotech/mediationCalculator/modules/core/medTime/README_EN.md

 Mediation Time Calculator (MedTime) is a Python application designed to help calculate mediation timeframes for various types of legal disputes.
 This program automatically calculates deadlines for different dispute types based on a start date.

+## Transition Information

+Initially, the application was developed using **Tkinter** for the graphical user interface.
+However, the project has transitioned to **Kivy** for a more modern and flexible user interface. **Tkinter-related files have been removed**, and the project has been **updated to use Kivy**.

 ## Screenshot

 ![Mediation Time Calculator Screenshot](screenshot_mediation_date.png)